1n4r1/1n4r1.github.io/_posts/2017-09-21-VMware-workstation-gcc-error.md

 ### Solution
-Then, I ranthe command by root user
+Then, I ran the command by root user
 > $ sudo vmplayer

 After selecting the correct gcc-6 in /usr/bin, we can see this view